telerik/reporting-docs/knowledge-base/reporting-rest-service-authorization.md

 ## Description

-On attempt to add `[Authorize]` attribute above the ReportsController class, the report viewer no longer displays.
+On an attempt to add the `[Authorize]` attribute above the ReportsController class, the report viewer no longer displays.

 ## Solution